 It is clear that there is in the Kasungu District a strong need for an educational institution such as Loyola Jesuit Secondary School.
 It will be a real contribution to what the Malawian Government has called a basic human right: the right to secondary education, especially for girls.

-Unlike Malawi’s capital of Lilongwe, Kasungu has relatively few secondary schools.
-By building a high quality secondary school in Kasungu the Jesuits are going where the need is greatest to provide what they call an “option for the poor.”
+Unlike Malawi’s capital City of Lilongwe, Kasungu has relatively few secondary schools.
+By building a high quality secondary school in Kasungu the Jesuits are going where the need is greatest to provide what we call an “option for the poor.”
 The school will be grant-aided, meaning the government will pay teachers’ salaries and provide other resources, making school fees much lower than those of a private school.
 And 25% of spaces at the school will be reserved for local students from poor families in Kasungu.
 Along with the out of town students, these local students will board instead of living at home with their families.
 This will free students – especially girls – from domestic duties and home life challenges that often impede educational success.

 In addition to simply educating, the school’s approach is aimed at supporting development in Malawi over the long term.
 As gender equity is a critical issue at this time in Malawi’s development, the school is aiming for 50-50 enrolment of boys and girls.
 The construction of the school will provide significant employment opportunities for local workers, and school students and staff will both be required to provide some service to the community, such as tutoring and teacher enrichment programs at local primary schools.
 But most importantly, the school’s overall vision is to ensure that all of its graduates are “persons for others” – that is graduates of “conscience, competence, compassion, and commitment” who are ready to transform their country and lead it toward a brighter future.